wrjlewis/nut-ups-grafana-dashboard/README.md

 ## Getting Started

+### Set up the NUT exporter & Prometheus

+Follow the instructions laid out in the [HON95 prometheus-nut-exporter](https://github.com/HON95/prometheus-nut-exporter).

+### Set up the dashboard

 1) Edit the JSON model and replace `REPLACE_WITH_YOUR_INSTANCE_VALUE` with your instance variable.
 2) Import the JSON model - [grafana.com instructions](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/import-dashboards/)
 3) Edit the Status Change panel and choose the overrides that fit your instance and NUT status outputs, if it doesn't look right.